ens-labs/AEEincidentsRuby/README.md

 How to run it
 ===========

-1. ruby breakdownreport.rb
-2. Type the Town you wish to see information about
+1. ruby breakdownreport.rb to get a list and how many averias are and type the averia you wish to get info.
+OR
+2. ruby breakdownreportall.rb to get all the averias at once.
 3. Done!